RoopeshSinghal/30-Days-30-SQL-Functions/Day 22: ROUND(), FLOOR() AND CEIL().md

 ### Syntax:

--ROUND()
+- ROUND()
 <br>Rounds a number to the nearest integer or to a specified decimal place

 ```sql
 SELECT ROUND(number, decimals);
 ```
   • Number: refers to the number you want to round.
   <br>• Decimals: specify the number of decimal places to round to.

--FLOOR()
+- FLOOR()
 <br>Returns the largest integer less than or equal to the given number.

 ```sql
 SELECT FLOOR(number);
 ```

--CEIL()
+- CEIL()
 <br>Returns the smallest integer greater than or equal to the given number.

 ```sql